mukitul/javascript-es6-rxjs/README.md

 # javascript-es6-rxjs
 practice project for learning modern javascript syntax (es6) and reactive programming using rxjs.

+## javascript version
+JavaScript was invented by Brendan Eich in 1995, and became an ECMA standard in 1997.

+ECMAScript is the official name of the language.

+ECMAScript versions have been abbreviated to ES1, ES2, ES3, ES5, and ES6.

+Since 2016, versions are named by year (ECMAScript 2016, 2017, 2018, 2019, 2020).

 ## JavaScript(ES6) Examples

 - [Regular Function vs Arrow Function](./src/es6-practice/function-and-arrow-function.js)